-On its own, che nus fruci means may he kill us; as part of che nol vegni e che nus fruci, it is to be understood as meaning may he not kill us, where the negation is understood from che nol vegni.
-The Friulian wording is not dissimilar to that of the English may he not come and kill us, where not is not repeated.
+On its own, che nus fruci means may he strike us down; as part of che nol vegni e che nus fruci, it is to be understood as meaning may he not strike us down, where the negation is understood from che nol vegni.
+The Friulian wording is not dissimilar to that of the English may he not come and strike us down, where not is not repeated.

 In verse 13, Jacob cites God as having said the following of the sand of the sea (and, by extension, Jacob’s offspring): no si rive nancje a contâlu cun tant che and è (one cannot even count it with how much of it there is; it cannot even be counted with how much of it there is).

 A ’nd è (found here as and è) is a contraction of al indi è.
 Indi is the full written form; in formal written language, it can be used in all situations.
 The use of the Bible follows spoken usage with regards to indi, however.

 In spoken language, if the verb after indi begins with a consonant, the final i drops and the d changes to t; if the verb begins with a vowel, the d is maintained.
 The initial i of indi drops when it is preceded by a vowel.
 Note that al changes to a; now that it ends in a vowel, it causes the loss of the initial i.
 The same applies to nol; it first changes to no, meaning it now ends in a vowel; this causes the loss of the initial i.

 lui a ’nd à